Chapter 23

 The show at the BIMHUIS

-was a revelation: lots of wild solos, telepathic jamming and an
+was indeed a revelation: lots of wild solos, telepathic jamming and an

 affectionate response from the comfortably seated and - it has to